stevenjlho/leetcode/solutions/114. Flatten Binary Tree to Linked List/README.md

 ## Intuition

-We rearrange the nodes of a given binary tree into a linked list following a depth-first approach by setting each node's right child to the previously processed node and nullifying its left child.
+We can use a depth-first approach by setting each node's right child to the previously processed node and nullifying its left child.

 ## Approach